-Vacation Rental housekeeper spills the beans
+Vacation Rental Housekeeper Spills the Beans

 By William May

 Published: 02/16/13 Topics: Comments: 0

 The gigantic listing websites that seek to dominate vacation rental lodging have done a persuasive job of convincing home owners that they can effectively manage their cabins, condos and homes in distant locations.

 Just buy enough ads, hire a cheap housekeeper, expect guests to behave and have no requests or problems while they stay.
 No one needs training, you can teach yourself.
 It’s a great hobby and you'll make lots of friends while living the easy life.

 Professional Managers know this is nonsense of course, but some owners love spending 10-20 hours a week taking phone calls, answering emails and paying those giant websites an overly large portion of their income, all while working for just a few dollars per hour.

 What do they get in return?
 Aside from too little money and too much work, what is life really like for Rent By Owners?
 What are the properties like for guests?
 And how do the properties fare?

-VRIA: So how long have you been doing housekeeping?
+VRA: So how long have you been doing housekeeping?